Thinking about your finances when buying

 Your bank deposit

-If you are buying your first home, there is government help that may make a big difference.
-For example, if you are eligible for the Welcome Home Loan scheme, you would need a 10% bank deposit - that's $60,000 for a $600,000 home.
+If you are buying your first home, there is government help that may be available to you that can make a big difference.

 The bank deposit is not the same as the sales deposit.
 The sales deposit is paid to the real estate agent when you sign a sale and purchase agreement for a property and is usually around 10% of the price agreed for the property.

-The sorted.org.nz(external link) website has helpful guides about managing finances for buying a home.
+sorted.org.nz(external link) has helpful guides about managing finances for buying a home.

 Your mortgage